yzemaze/bga-hanamikoji-userstyle/README.md

 # bga-hanamikoji-userstyle
-Userstyle/CSS for Hanamikoji on BGA.
+Userstyle for Hanamikoji on BGA.

 ## Features
 - reduced whitespace/margins (cf. <a href="https://boardgamearena.com/bug?id=86955">bug 86955</a>)